By: Beth Jones

 In a large Dutch oven, heat the oil over medium high heat.
 Sauté the onion until browned, and add the garlic, spices, and salt.
 Sauté for 1 minute, or until the spices are fragrant.

 Add the beans, stirring to coat with the onions and spices.
 Add enough water to cover the beans by 2-3 inches.
 Cover the pot, raise the heat to high, and bring to a boil.
-Once the beans are boiling, uncover the pot and reduce the heat to medium high.
+Once the beans are boiling, uncover the pot and reduce the heat to medium.
 Simmer the beans until just tender, but not mushy.
-This may take anywhere from 20-45 minutes, depending on the age of the beans, and whether or not they were soaked overnight.
+This may take anywhere from 20-60 minutes, depending on the age of the beans, and whether or not they were soaked overnight.

 When the beans are done cooking, drain them over another large pot to collect the cooking water.
-This will be used in the chili, or can be saved for other recipes.
+This will be used as the broth for the chili.

 Heat the sunflower oil in a large Dutch oven over medium high heat.
 Add the meat, cumin, coriander, chili powder and hot chilis, and brown thoroughly.
 Add the garlic, and red and green peppers and cook 3 minutes more.
 Add the tomato paste and stir until well incorporated.
-Add the tomatoes, black beans, and enough of the black bean water to just cover the ingredients.
+Add the tomatoes, squash, black beans and enough of the black bean water to just cover the ingredients.
 Stir and simmer 15-20 minutes, or until the squash is tender.
-Season to taste with salt, pepper and Tabasco.
+Season to taste with salt, pepper and hot sauce.
 Serve with your favorite chili toppings.